Ultimate Hamilton Real Estate Investing Guide for 2026

 Property Values

-Mortgage lenders want to find as much home equity in the collateral as possible.
-This increases the chance that a potential foreclosure liquidation will repay the amount owed.
-As loan payments lessen the amount owed, and the value of the property appreciates, the borrower’s equity goes up too.
+Mortgage lenders like to see as much equity in the collateral as possible.
+If you have to foreclose on a loan with little equity, the foreclosure sale may not even pay back the amount owed.
+As loan payments reduce the amount owed, and the value of the property appreciates, the borrower's equity grows.

 Property Taxes